mrtstr/obsidian/mathematics/stochastics/optimizing expected sales.md

 \end{split}
 $$

-note: Since these functions are monotone, the optimal $\lambda$ can be found efficiently using Bisection.
+note: since these functions are monotone, the optimal $\lambda$ can be found efficiently using bisection

 ### solving the problem for a supply chain network
 - we have different articles $A$ and warehouses $W$